aruintelligence/aml-core/README.md

 ---

-# Vision
+# Core Philosophy

-HTML asked:

-> How do we render interfaces?
+Traditional systems ask:

+> Can this render?

 ĀML asks:

-> What kinds of interfaces deserve to exist?
+> Should this render?

-This is the beginning of accountable rendering systems.
+This shifts rendering from:

+- passive execution
+to
+- accountable semantic evaluation

 ---

 # Status

-AML v1.0 is currently:
+ĀML v1.0 is currently:

-- conceptual language prototype
+- a conceptual rendering language
-- semantic rendering framework
-- ethical rendering research system
+- an ethical rendering prototype
-- experimental compiler architecture
+- a semantic interface framework
-- live interactive demonstration
+- a live interactive demonstration
+- an experimental compiler architecture
+- a research system exploring accountable computation

 ---

-# Author
+# Created By

+Daniel Jacob Read IV

-ĀRU Intelligence Inc.
+Stewarded by ĀRU Intelligence Inc.

 ---